PLEASE NOTE: During the month of August, the campground is closed to all but fair participants.

 4-H LEADERS: Please submit ONE Club check for all members camping

-(You will need Adobe Reader to view .pdf files)
+(You will need Adobe Reader to view files on this page)

 Camping spaces are available on a first-come basis, with priority given to animal exhibitors, 4-H leaders, superintendents, concessionaires and fair personnel.